 Anthony Mayo had been vaping for about two years, his dad, Keith, told Metro US.
 The teen was one of those who fell into the habit due to peer pressure, the “kid-friendly” vaping flavors, such as “Swedish fish” and “Cinnamon Toast Crunch,” and the belief that the habit wasn’t anything like smoking cigarettes.

 He also admitted to mixing and combining nicotine vapes with THC versions.
 “I was using juules and enjoyce which are nicotine and I was also like vaped off the THC carts, I used both at the same time,” Mayo told Erie News Now.

-According to Centers for Disease Control and Prevention, out of 514 vape-related patients, 77% reported using THC, while only 16% said they only used nicotine.
+According to Centers for Disease Control and Prevention, out of 514 vape-related patients, 77 percent reported using THC, while only 16 percent said they only used nicotine.

 “His whole spin on it was it was cool and not that bad for you,” Keith explains.
 “I was just as guilty.
 I went along with it.
 I never got into it, but I didn’t also prevent it either.”

 When Anthony first arrived at the hospital, neither he nor the doctors knew what the real cause of the coughing was.
 Doctors thought it was just a case of bronchitis and sent the young man home with antibiotics.
 Anthony was back as soon as his symptoms worsened.

 As awareness of the hazards of vaping is still emerging, as pulmonary specialist Anand Popuri told WJET, “About a third of patients that are having this vaping-induced pneumonitis are getting sent home.
 Then they come back five days later so much more sick.”